webJose/svelte-htable/README.md

 ## Controlling Column Content

-Usually, it is necessary to format data because the raw data could not be very friendly.
-For example, dates in the ISO-8601 format and not much of a looker.
+It is sometimes necessary to format data because the raw data might not be very friendly.
+For example, dates in the ISO-8601 format are not much of a looker.
 To account for this, column definitions may define a `render()` function that is called to obtain the column's contents.
 If the function is not defined, `svelte-htable` provides a default function that only does 2 things:

 1. Undefined values are exchanged with empty strings.
 2. Null values are represented as `(null)`.

+> **IMPORTANT**: Any empty strings are replaced by the `column` slot's default template with a non-breaking space (`&nbsp;`) to ensure cell formatting, and you should too, if you opt to use the `column` slot.

+All render functions are given 2 arguments:  The row's item, and the column's key.

+### Computed Columns

-This function can be used to create calculated columns.
+The `render()` function can be used to create calculated columns.
 The example screenshot at the top shows the **Age** column, which is calculated by using the following column definition in the `columns` array:

 ```ts
         {